-In English grammar, fictitious concordance refers to the concordance (or concordance) of verbs with their subjects and pronouns with their previous nouns on the basis of meaning and not grammatical form.
-Also known as Synese.
-(Other terms for fictitious agreements are fictitious concord, semantic agreement, ad sensum agreement, logical agreement and constructio ad sensum.)
+(One hundred words Almost everyone confuses and abuses.
+Houghton, 2004) The expression “more than one” takes on a singular verb.
+One thing that confuses writers is a long and complicated subject.
+The author gets lost and forgets which noun is actually the head of the subject sentence and instead matches the verb to the nearest noun: in English grammar, fictitious concordance refers to the concordance (or concordance) of verbs with their subjects and pronouns with their previous nouns based on meaning rather than grammatical form.
+Also known as synese.
+(Other terms for fictitious agreements include the fictitious agreement, the semantic agreement, the ad sensum agreement, the logical agreement and constructio ad sensum.)
 None takes a singular or plural verblage, depending on the noun that follows.
-Alternatively, you will often see cases where a plural verbage is used with a singular noun that suggests plurality because of its importance and context.
-These names include couple, trio, quantity, family, crew, crowd, generation and committee.
-You can see a sentence like “The couple was seen in a gray car on their way out” or “The crew was about to take off”,usually coupling singular subject names (couple and crew) with a plural verblage.
-The H. W. Fowler specifier supports the fictitious agreement in several cases.
-In his dictionary of modern english usage, he writes in “none”: “It is a mistake to assume that the pronoun sings.
+Alternatively, you will often see cases where a plural verb is used with a singular noun that suggests plurality because of its meaning and context.
+These names include couple, trio, crowd, family, crew, crowd, generation and committee.
+You can see a phrase like “The couple was seen going out in a gray car” or “The crew was about to take off,” which usually combines singular subject names (couple and crew) with a plural verb.
+H. W. Fowler`s specifier supports the fictitious agreement in several cases.